thoslin/UnofficialLTTNotifierExtension/docs/PrivacyPolicy.md

 We may collect information such as:
 * Your Web Browser and Browser Version E.g. FireFox 61
-* Your Linus Tech Tips Account Credentials used to login
-* The Browser Extension Version E,g, v0.49.3
+* The Browser Extension Version E.g. v0.49.3

 ## How we use collected information
 We may collect and use information for the following purposes: